ManuelSifuentes/BigData/Unit_2/Practices/Practice03/README.md

 Load and parse the data file, converting it to a DataFrame.

+Subsequently, the dataset with which the training and test for the prediction will be carried out must be loaded, so the format and path where the file to be used is specified.

 ```r
 val data = spark.read.format("libsvm").load("../sample_libsvm_data.txt")
 ```

 Index labels, adding metadata to the label column.
 Fit on whole dataset to include all labels in index.

+The steps to perform a classification by Random Forest is practically the same as the one used for Decision Tree, only the model to be used changes, which bears the name of the type of classification to be performed.

+In the labelIndexer variable are the data that is tried to get with the respective classification method, and featureIndexer are the characteristics that will be used to get the data, all this using StringIndexer and VectorIndexer, the first one serves to translate the label column to a new column called indexedLabel, and the second also takes the characteristics and creates a vector called indexedFeatures, the setMaxCategories method serves to establish a limit in which the data will be treated as categories.

 ```r
 val labelIndexer = new StringIndexer().setInputCol("label").setOutputCol("indexedLabel").fit(data)